Is there a relationship between AGN and star formation in IR-bright AGNs?: ANALYSIS

-For the main sample with spectra showing broad-emission-lines of sufficient quality, we calculated the $\mbh$ and \lagn\ (See Sec~\ref{sec:sed}) and compared the ER ($L_{\rm AGN}/L_{\rm edd}$) in four fiducial redshift bins (Figure~\ref{fig:mbh}), where $L_{\rm edd} \propto\,\mbh$.
+For the subsample with spectra showing broad-emission-lines of sufficient quality, we use the $\mbh$ and \lagn\ calculated in Sec~\ref{sec:sed}, and compare the ER ($L_{\rm AGN}/L_{\rm edd}$) in four fiducial redshift bins (Figure~\ref{fig:mbh}), where $L_{\rm edd} / \ergs = 1.3 \times\,10^{38} (\mbh / \msun)$.
 The median ER shows a general increase from low $z$ to high $z$.
 At high $z$, low mass AGNs are generally not detectable unless the ERs are sufficiently high that \lx\ is above the detection limit.
-Although such limits are derived only from the half of the spec-$z$ subsample with reliable $\mbh$ estimates (109/198), it is reasonable to generalize them to the photo-$z$ sample where the same X-ray flux limits apply.
-This ER selection effect is less prominent at $z <$ 1.5, where the ER distribution shows a wide range and scatters into the ER$<$0.01 region.
-Whereas from $z=$0.5 to $z =$1.5, more luminous AGNs are being selected, the data points are distributed along constant ERs, indicating systems of similar accretion conditions.
+This ER selection effect is less prominent at $z <$ 1.5, where the ER distribution shows a wide range and scatters into the ER $<$ 0.01 region.
+Whereas from $z=$ 0.5 to $z =$ 1.5, more luminous AGNs are being selected, the data points are distributed along constant ERs, indicating systems of similar accretion conditions.